NFAAR-UG: Information for students on Undergraduate Programmes (NFAAR Phase 1)

 - Designated Alternative Programmes (DAPs): these are programmes which are specified alternatives to a student's current programme of study.

-The programme catalogues have been structured to help you understand the way in which the NFAAR has been applied to a specific programme of study.
-Years of programmes which fall within the NFAAR will have the relevant parts and stages described as well as any designated essential units (or designated essential optional units).
-Also, at the beginning of each year (or for some thin-sandwich programmes at the beginning of each stage) within the programme the catalogues include a paragraph of text providing further NFAAR information:
+The programme catalogues have been structured to help you understand the way in which the NFAAR-UG has been applied to a specific programme of study.
+Years of programmes which fall within the NFAAR-UG will have the relevant parts and stages described as well as any designated essential units (or designated essential optional units).
+Also, at the beginning of each year (or for some thin-sandwich programmes at the beginning of each stage) within the programme the catalogues include a block of text providing further NFAAR-UG information:

-The text may also include additional information to tell you that you must achieve an average mark for assessment across a particular stage which is different to that given in the standard documentation.
-Any such additional information is provided because the programme has been granted an exemption to the NFAAR regulations.
-See page 52 of the NFAAR documentation which lists all the exemptions to currently approved.
+- Details of any exemptions granted for the relevant stage of the programme (e.g. some programmes may require you to achieve an average mark for assessment across a particular stage which is different from that given in the standard documentation).
+See page 50 of the NFAAR-UG documentation () which lists all the exemptions currently approved.